Cook Islands Christmas Ideas: How to Spend Christmas in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 How Do Cook Islanders Celebrate Christmas?

-As a devout Christian country, Cook Islanders celebrate this Christian holiday with enthusiasm.
+As a devout Christian country, the Cook Islands celebrate this Christian holiday with enthusiasm.
 Going to church is one of the most significant ways that Cook Islanders across Rarotonga and the Cook Islands celebrate Christmas.

 Cook Islands Church Events at Christmas

-There are many events organised by the CICC (Cook Islands Christian Church) on the days before Christmas, including productions of the Nativity Play, Midnight Mass and a church service on Christmas Day.
-The events are captivating, even for visitors who are not regular church-goers, with harmonious singing from the locals that will likely bring a tear to the eye.
+The CICC (Cook Islands Christian Church) organises many events on the days leading up to Christmas, including productions of the Nativity Play, Midnight Mass, and a church service on Christmas Day.
+The events are captivating, even for visitors who are not regular churchgoers, with harmonious singing from the locals that is likely to bring a tear to the eye.

 Traditional Christmas Customs in the Cook Islands